Sahhimanshu7/chatApp/README.md

 chatApp, a MERN application, developed with the purpose to be able to talk to my friends and realtives without any organization using that conversation to show up ad on my feed.
 I use chatApp personally and right now with my friends living in the same appartment buildings who are on the same wireless network. chatApp has a great potential if used publicly.

+chatApp uses **socket.io** to facitilate real-time chat.
+It also uses sessions to avoid login continuously.
+It also uses firebase for user authentication and management.

 ## 2. Getting Started

 ### Clone or download the repository.